-In the current climate debate the increase of anthropogenic greenhouse gases and its effects on global climate change has been widely investigated for atmospheric layers close to the ground.
-However, the global mean of observed temperature increase is rather small with about 0.85 K for the time period from1880 to 2012 which means a linear trend of 0.06K per decade.
+The increase of anthropogenic greenhouse gases and their effects on global climate change has been widely investigated for atmospheric layers close to the ground in the current climate debate.
+However, the global mean of observed temperature increase is relatively small, with about 0.85 K from 1880 to 2012, which means a linear trend of 0.06K per decade.

-In the atmosphere above ~8 km there is a reverse in the temperature trend: an increase in level of greenhouse gases leads to an additional cooling of the middle atmosphere which is induced by enhanced infrared emission to space.
-The global change of the atmosphere is particularly present in the atmospheric height range from 50 to 75 km.
-Any investigation about the physical causes of this rapid change in the upper atmosphere might be only answered by numerical climate models (e.g. LIMA).
-From climate modeling we conclude that the balance of infrared radiation is mainly determined by carbon dioxide and ozone.
+The global change of the temperature in the middle atmosphere maximizes in the altitude range from 50 to 75 km.
+In the atmosphere above ~8 km, there is a reversal in the temperature trend: an increase in the level of greenhouse gases leads to an additional cooling of the middle atmosphere induced by enhanced infrared emission to space.
+Any investigation about the physical causes of this rapid change in the upper atmosphere might only be answered by numerical climate models (e.g. LIMA).
+We conclude that the balance of infrared radiation is mainly determined by carbon dioxide and ozone.

-There exist only a few long-term time series of observations, e.g. lidar temperature measurements in France since 1979, which document large temperature trends of about 3-4 Kelvin per decade at heights near 65-70 km at midlatitudes in summer (see Fig 1).
+Only a few long-term time series of observations exist, e.g., lidar temperature measurements in France since 1979, which document prominent temperature trends of about 3-4 Kelvin per decade at heights near 65-70 km at midlatitudes in summer (see Fig 1).
 These measurements demonstrate beyond doubt that the cooling of the upper atmosphere is about a factor 10 larger than the greenhouse warming near the surface.
-Hence, the height region of 50-75 km can be taken as an powerful indicator which should allow to detect most efficiently any climate signal.
+Hence, the height region of 50-75 km appears to be a powerful indicator for efficiently detecting a climate signal.

 The figure shows temperature trends from different observations (July, 45°N) and calculated trends from LIMA, adapting different reanalyses in the lower altitude range (0-45 km, "20th century": 0-28 km).